Dubai masterplan 2020A summary

 For more information read the Magazine.

-Place Dynamix, a rising and innovative small firm in Dubai, kindly offered to assist us with an interview for the Magazine sharing their work and opinions about the urban frameworks in the United Arab Emirates.
+Place Dynamix, a rising and innovative small firm in Dubai, kindly offered to assist us with an interview.
+For the Magazine they shared their work and opinions about the plans and policies in the United Arab Emirates.

 “Place Dynamix is a specialist consultancy providing planning, design, landscape and other services from a user-focused approach that has the objective of creating great places and lasting value.
 We are primarily concerned with the creation of sustainable and memorable places and the focus of our work uses methodologies and other techniques from a wide range of disciplines to inform the creative process of making unique and successful places.”
 (Placedynamix.com)

-We were pleased to have Nadine from Placemaking contributing an article and interview to our Magazine, discussing her experience from working in the United Arab Emirates.
+We were pleased to have Nadine from Placemaking contributing an article and interview.
+In our Magazine, she discusses her experience from working in the United Arab Emirates.

 “Place Making is about using a human centric city planning and design approach to transforms spaces into places.
 It is an organization dedicated to helping developers and municipalities create and sustain liveable communities.
 Our pioneering approach help our clients transform their vision into vital vibrant and animated places that highlight local assets, spur rejuvenation and serve common needs using the blue ocean strategies.”
 (Placemaking.me)